PeterMichael28/mycapstoneproject/README.md

-# My Fylo full webiste project
+# My Fylo single page webiste project
 without the use of any css framework

+And it's fully responsive